siuccwd/IOER/README.md

 ====

 Illinois Open education resources
 This project is a C#, ASP.Net, Sql server 2012 based project.
-The project imports resources from the Learning Registry (see learningRegistry.org), and have tools to publish metadata to the LR.
-The open resources site can be found at http://ioer.ilsharedlearning.org.
+The project includes imports of resource data from, and tools to publish resource data to, the national Learning Registry http://learningregistry.org.
+Visit the IOER site to learn more http://ilsharedlearning.org.
+Get more information about developer documentation http://ioer.ilsharedlearning.org/developers.
 Key Features:
 - ability to search for resources (using ElasticSearch based index)
 - search filters include a standards browser
 - Resources can be aligned to the Common Core, and Illinois state standards